eliottthales/carga/README.md

 # carga
-Application to control inbound and outboung of goods
+Application to control inbound and outboung of goods, develop with Visual Studio, C#, Windows Forms.